-NOW THEREFORE in accordance with Florida Rule of Judicial Administration 2.
-215 and authority as Administrative Judge in and for Marion County, of this Fifth Judicial Circuit, it is
+NOW THEREFORE in accordance with Florida Rule of Judicial Administration 2.215 and authority as Administrative Judge in and for Marion County, of this Fifth Judicial Circuit, it is

-ORDERED AS FOLLOWS: Effective January 8, 2016 at 12:01 p.m., the following policies and procedures shall be implemented in Marion County:
+ORDERED AS FOLLOWS: Effective upon the entry of this order, the following policies and procedures shall be implemented in Marion County:

-- Marion County has developed an Electronic Warrant System (hereinafter E-warrant System).
+- l.
+Marion County has developed an Electronic Warrant System (hereinafter E-warrant System).
 All Marion County law enforcement agencies and Judges will be approved and trained on the E-warrant System.
 Law enforcement officers seeking to obtain search and arrest warrants shall use the E-warrant System for all warrants with limited exceptions as outlined herein.
 The goal is for all search and arrest warrants, with very few exceptions, to be processed via the E-warrant System and paper submissions will end. - 2.
-The E-warrant System shall not be used when: (a) the State Attorney has a good faith belief that the search or arrest warrant is exceptionally sensitive and directs the law enforcement officer to use a paper warrant (b) the E-Warrant System is not operating (c) the Fifth circuit network is not operational or (d) other specific exceptions granted in this document.
-In such an event, paper warrants will be required.

-3. The following procedures shall apply to all E-warrants:
+The E-warrant System shall not be used when: (a) the State Attorney has a good faith belief that the search or arrest warrant is exceptionally sensitive and directs the law enforcement officer to use a paper warrant (b) the law enforcement officer seeking the warrant has a good faith belief that the search or arrest warrant is exceptionally sensitive and uses a paper warrant; (c)the E-Warrant System is not operating (d) the Fifth circuit network is not operational or (e) other specific exceptions granted in this document.
+In such an event, paper warrants will be required. - 3.
+The following procedures shall apply to all E-warrants:

 - i.
-All warrant(s) shall be reviewed and approved by the Office of the State Attorney Office. - ii.
-The affidavit shall be signed by both the officer, and a second certified officer or a licensed notary prior to email submission.

-- iii.
-All arrest warrants shall include a bond amount as set forth by the Bond Schedule. - iv.
-All affidavit(s) and warrant(s) shall be uploaded as an attachment to an e-mail in PDF format only. - v.
+The affidavit shall be signed by both the officer, and a second certified officer or a licensed notary prior to email submission. - ii.
+All arrest warrants shall include a bond amount as set forth by the Bond Schedule. - iii.
+All affidavit(s) and warrant(s) shall be uploaded as an attachment to an e-mail in PDF format only. - iv.
 The email, which shall include the affidavit(s) and warrant(s) as a PDF attachment, shall include all special circumstances that may exist and/or special conditions requested to be imposed.
-The e-mail should also clearly state that the Office of the State Attorney has reviewed and approved the warrant. - vi.
+The e-mail should also clearly state whether the Office of the State Attorney or the legal advisor for the law enforcement agency has reviewed and approved the warrant. - v.
 The law enforcement officer shall thereafter notify the Duty Judge via telephone advising that the e-mail has been sent to the central e-mail address.
 The officer may leave a voice mail in the event the Duty Judge cannot answer the call.
-The law enforcement officer should not contact the Duty Judge until the electronically signed sworn affidavit(s) and warrant(s) have been uploaded and the e-mail with those documents attached, has been sent to the Duty Judge and are ready for review and signature. - vii.
+The law enforcement officer should not contact the Duty Judge until the electronically. signed sworn affidavit(s) and warrant(s) have been uploaded and the e-mail with those documents attached, has been sent to the Duty Judge and are ready for review and signature. - vi.
 If the affidavit(s) and warrant(s) are legally sufficient and the Duty Judge signs the warrant(s), the Duty Judge will then send the signed warrant(s) to the sending law enforcement officer via return e-mail.
 Alternatively, an e-mail informing the officer of rejection will be returned. - 4.
-EMERGENCY WARRANTS AFTER HOURS: An emergency exists when the law enforcement officer has a good faith belief that unless a warrant is signed and executed immediately it will frustrate an arrest, endanger lives, or permit the destruction of evidence.
+EMERGENCY WARRANTS AFTERHOURS: An emergency exists when the law enforcement officer has a good faith belief that unless a warrant is signed and executed immediately it will frustrate an arrest, endanger lives, or permit the destruction of evidence.
 In the case of such an emergency, an officer may request signature of the warrant via the most expedient method, to include electronic or paper submission.